jwiegley/use-package/README.md

 recommend).
 This helps to silence spurious warnings about unknown variables and functions.

 However, there are times when this is just not enough.
-For those times, use the `:defines` keyword to introduce empty variable definitions solely for the sake of the byte-compiler:
+For those times, use the `:defines` and `:functions' keywords to introduce empty variable and function declarations solely for the sake of the byte-compiler:

 ``` elisp
 (use-package texinfo